I add to my Julius Caesar lesson plans every semester! Why? I love teaching Julius Caesar!

 After we make the first section of our chart, we watch this ten-minute video.
 We take notes on what we learn about Caesar.

 Because Shakespeare’s plays can be difficult, I try to present information in varying ways.
-I hope you can use some of these methods work for your Julius Caesar lessons.
+I hope you can incorporate some of these Julius Caesar project ideas into your Julius Caesar lessons.

 I add ideas to my Julius Caesar lesson plans every semester.
 I want students to relate Shakespeare to their lives, and I want them to know they can read difficult material.